bishtshyam095/terraform-assignment-iac/README.md

     - Then we have replace s the name tage with `var.instace_name`.

         - terraform apply to apply the changes in the configuration

+# Output
+    - Displays the decalred output during the execution of the terraform template.